praptidevgun25/praptidevgun25/README.md

 ### Hi there 👋

-I'm Prapti, an aspiring Software Developer.
-Currently a second year Computer Science (spec. in Artificial Intelligence and Machine Learning) student at Sharda University, Greater Noida.
+I'm Prapti, an aspiring Software Developer, currently a second year computer science student at Sharda University, Greater Noida.

 - 🔭 I’m currently working, learning and growing my skillset in data structures and algorithms.
 - 🌱 I’m also into content writing (tech and non-tech).